Brokering Runs

 • After naming the run, we need to add a description to provide further context.
 Descriptions help in clarifying the intent behind each brokering run, making it easier for team members to understand its specific function.

-• Click on a specific Run to open its details and now navigate to the Description card and add description that best describes your run.
+• Click on a specific Run to open its details and now navigate to the Description card and add details that best describes your run.

 • For example, if there is a single brokering run "Everyday order routing", you can write: “Hourly routing for all online orders” or if the run focuses on urgent orders, you can write: “Prioritized routing for same-day, next-day, and two-day delivery orders.”